-Step 2 - Model Growth and Harvesting Over 100 Years
+6.1.2.2 Model Growth and Harvesting Over 100 Years

 The preliminary unadjusted baseline for onsite carbon stocks must be estimated through a modeling exercise.
-The modeling exercise must use the inventories of the carbon from Step 1 as a starting point for modeling.
+The modeling exercise must use the inventories of the carbon from Section 6.1.2 as a starting point for modeling.
 The preliminary unadjusted baseline will consist of each of the following carbon pools that are maintained separately during this stage of baseline development:

+- Aboveground standing live

+- Belowground standing live

-- Aboveground standing live - Belowground standing live - Standing dead (aboveground and belowground) - Harvested aboveground and belowground standing live - Bole portion of harvested aboveground and belowground standing live
+- Aboveground standing dead

+- Belowground standing dead

+- Harvested aboveground and belowground standing live

+- Bole portion of harvested standing live

 To determine the preliminary unadjusted baseline, model the initial inventory of aboveground standing live carbon stocks through a series of growth and harvesting scenarios over a 100-year timeframe.
-Modeling must be conducted using an approved growth model, as identified in the Modeling Carbon Stocks section of the Quantification Guidance.
+Modeling must be conducted using an approved growth model, as identified in the

+Modeling Carbon Stocks section of the Quantification Guidance.
 Modeling of the growth and harvesting scenarios must reflect all legal requirements that constrain the ability to harvest carbon stocks.
-In addition, harvesting assumptions must reflect realistic financial constraints.
+In addition, harvesting assumptions must reflect realistic financial constraints, as described in Section 6.1.2.2.2.